-When the CONTROL CHANGE function is set to OFF, all incoming and outgoing CONTROL CHANGE messages are ignored, including those generated by the pedals.
+When the CONTROL CHANGE function is set to OFF, all incoming and outgoing PROGRAM CHANGE messages are ignored, including those generated by the pedals.

-To switch the function on or off, hold down the MIDI/TRANSPOSE switch and press the E.PIANO I switch.
+To switch the function on or off, hold down the MIDI/TRANSPOSE switch and press the HARPSI switch.

-LED indicator off : CONTROL CHANGE ON LED indicator on : CONTROL CHANGE OFF
+LED indicator out: CONTROL CHANGE ON LED indicator on: CONTROL CHANGE OFF

-Do not press down the pedal when switching this function ON and OFF.
+Do not press down the pedal when executing control changes.

-Note: External control changes are effective for both voices in the LAYER mode and SPLIT mode regardless of the individual internal pedal settings.
-(Refer to the section "Using the Pedals with LAYER and SPLIT Mode".)
+Note: External control change is effective for both voices in the LAYER mode and SPLIT mode regardless of the individual internal pedal settings.
+(Refer to the section "Using pedals in SPLITand LAYER Modes".)